 No site inspection was conducted in the reporting period since no construction activities were carried out under the Project.
 No significant environmental issues were reported during the reporting period.
-Details of environmental site inspection are presented in Section 2.4 and the status of implementation of mitigation measures is presented in Section 2.5.

 Environmental Complaints, Notification of Summons and Successful Prosecutions

 There were no environmental complaints, notification of summons, or successful prosecutions recorded in the reporting period.